keywalsh/CryptoClustering/README.md

 This analysis uses Python and Unsupervised Learn to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.

+## Analysis Summary

+The majority of currencies fall into two groupings of being more impacted by the daily or weekly period.
+Both models had the same two outliers of celcius-degree-token and ethlend.

 ## Method of Analysis

 1. Prepare the data using StandardScaler from scikit-learn